Preparing for the worst

 There can be many legal issues that arise as a result of a kidnapping and the death of a hostage.
 You will need to obtain a death certificate.
 You will need to deal with your loved one’s estate and belongings.
 They may have died without writing a last will and testament.

-Hostage UK can help with these legal issues.
+Hostage UK can help with all these issues.
 You do not have to go through this alone.